erichfeinstein/MunchBox/README danny.txt

 Danny Miles

+Week of 3/18

+3/22: Rehauled + simplified permissions system.
+Fixed bug where dialog window would pop up regardless of whether user agreed to permissions.
+App no longer allows users to proceed without accepting all permissions.

 Week of 3/4

 3/6: Worked on permissions implementation.
 Application will no longer run if user refuses permissions.
 Not functioning quite as intended, but the